doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

       * Navigate to [lookip.net](https://www.lookip.net/ip) and lookup the *IP4Address* from the previous step.
 Examine the *Technical details* and verify that the ISP for the IP Address is *Microsoft Corporation* and the Company is *Microsoft Azure*.
     * Add Azure SQL Database firewall rule for client IP
       * From the Azure portal, navigate to *Home* > *SQL Servers* > *mssql&#x2011;xxxxxxxxxxxxxxxx* > *Security* > *Firewalls and virtual networks*
-      * Confirm *Deny public network access* is set to *No*
+      * Confirm *Deny public network access* is disabled.
       * Click *+ Add client IP*.
-      * Verify a firewall rulle was added to match your client IP address
+      * Verify a firewall rule was added to match your client IP address
       * Click *Save*
-    * Test connectivity to Azure SQL Database using public endpoint
+    * Test Internet connectivity to Azure SQL Database
       * Launch *Microsoft SQL Server Management Studio* (SSMS)
       * Connect to the Azure SQL Database server using public endpoint
         * Server name: *mssql&#x2011;xxxxxxxxxxxxxxxx.database.windows.net*